forbes-group/mmfutils/Notes.md

-pipx inject nox nox-poetry poetry pipx inject pdm pdm-shell pipx inject mercurial hg-git hg-evolve
+pipx inject nox nox-poetry poetry pipx inject pdm pdm-shell pipx inject mercurial hg-git hg-evolve exit
 ```

-You may not need all of these.
+You may not need all of these for all packages.

 In addition, you will likely need to install compilers and development tools, and
 [TeX Live][] for making publication-quality plots.